Jay-Suthar/i-IRON-MAN-GAME/README.md

 # i-IRON-MAN-GAME
-It is a simple created using HTML, CSS and JavaScript
+It is a simple game created using HTML, CSS and JavaScript